 April 1, 2016: First round finalists notified

 July 30, 2016: Gala Event - Winners announced

-* Land will be made available with free ground lease rent for up to 5 years, but contestants must pay Real Property Tax for that time.
-After year 5, contingent on the winner successfully implementing their plan per milestones to be mutually agreed upon by lessee and KS, the land will be leased for a longer term at normal KS agricultural lease rates.
+* Right of Entry will be made available upon 1 month after necessary information received.
+Land will be made available with free ground lease rent for up to 5 years, once land agreement is signed.
+Contestants must pay Real Property Tax during the time of their lease.
+After year 5, contingent on the winner successfully implementing their plan per milestones to be mutually agreed upon by lessee and KS, the land may be leased for a longer term at normal KS agricultural lease rates.